npvandyke/World_Weather_Analysis/README.md

 :-------------------------:|:-------------------------:
 ![Lat_vs_Max_Temp](weather_data/temp_northern.png) | ![Lat vs Humidity](weather_data/temp_southern.png)

-Latitude and humidity
-Latitude and cloudiness
-Latitude and wind speed
 - Create a series of heatmaps using the Google Maps and Places API that showcases the following:
-Latitude and temperature
-Latitude and humidity
-Latitude and cloudiness
-Latitude and wind speed

 Visualize Travel Data

 ## Create a heatmap with pop-up markers that can display information on specific cities based on a customer's travel preferences.